-Inspired mostly by Chris Penn’s Disclosures page (pursuant to new US FTC regulations) and partly by my friend Bronwen I’ve put up this handy page so that it’s clear when I’m writing on behalf of someone else.
+Inspired mostly by Chris Penn’s Disclosures page (pursuant to US FTC regulations) and partly by my friend Bronwen I’ve put up this handy page so that it’s clear when I’m writing on behalf of someone else.

-The views expressed on this blog are mine and mine alone and in no way reflect the views of the any other organisation or employer, nor do they in any way reflect the work undertaken by me in any capacity as an employee of any organisation.
+The views expressed on this blog are mine and mine alone and in no way reflect the views of the any other organisation or employer, nor do they in any way reflect the work undertaken by me in any capacity as an employee or agent of any organisation.

 People Who Employ Me

 Nobody at the moment (but feel free to get in contact)

 People Who Consult With Me